eramsodoiseuros/eramsodoiseuros/README.md

 Exploring the startup world by co founding a SaaS Web App.

-Learning about Web3 integrations on Solana, on Python, TypeScript and JavaScript.
+Learning about Web3 integrations on Solana, using Python, TypeScript and JavaScript.

 ## 💻 Side Projects